MicrosoftEdge/WebView2Feedback/specs/RestartRequested.md

   /// Add an event handler for the `RestartRequested` event.
   /// `RestartRequested` event is raised when there is a need to restart WebView2 process
   /// in order to apply certain beneifical updates.
-  /// Those updates can be the following cases:
-  /// 1.
-New runtime version available.
-  /// 2.
-Older runtime version available (downgradge due to severe bug).
-  /// 3.
-Features being enabled/disabled that causing WebView2 reliability or performance
-  ///    to drop dramatically.
-  ///
-  /// `RestartRequested` is raised base on priority level. `RestartPriorityLevel` is used
-  /// to determine the urgences on rasing such event.
-  /// `COREWEBVIEW2_RESTART_PRIORITY_LEVEL_BEST_EFFORT`:
-  ///   - Event rasied only on new runtime version available.
-  ///   - Developer can notify user to restart on normal cadence.
-  /// `COREWEBVIEW2_RESTART_PRIORITY_LEVEL_CRITICAL`:
-  ///   - Event raised for downgraded runtime version and feature enabled/disabled.
-  ///   - Developer should notify user to restart as soon as possible.
   ///
   /// `RestartRequested` gives developers the awareness of these necessary WebView2 restarts,
   /// allowing developers to resolve issues faster than waiting for end users to restart the app.